-Following a Voluntary or Involuntary Withdrawal, the student must apply in writing to the Manager, Student Affairs in order to return to campus.
-The application is due no earlier than a predetermined timeline specified by the Manager, Student Affairs.
+Following a Voluntary or Involuntary Withdrawal, the student must apply in writing to Student Affairs in order to return to campus.
+The application is due no earlier than a predetermined timeline specified by Student Affairs.
 The application will require the following in order to be considered: evidence that all terms and conditions associated with the Voluntary or Involuntary Withdrawal have been met, evidence that all current outstanding disciplinary sanctions have been completed, and a treatment summary completed by appropriate treating medical professional(s).

-The Manager, Student Affairs will evaluate the completed application and accompanying documentation and consult with the Student-at-Risk Case Team to develop a Return to Campus Management Plan.
+Student Affairs will evaluate the completed application and accompanying documentation and consult with the Campus Assessment, Response, and Education Team to develop a Return to Campus Management Plan.
 A recommendation regarding whether the student should be permitted to return to campus and/or re-enroll, and any Return to Campus Management Plan shall be forwarded to the Vice Provost, Teaching, Learning and Student Success, normally within 20 working days after receipt of a completed application.
-During the review process, the Manager, Student Affairs may require the student to provide additional documentation from treating medical professional(s).
+During the review process, Student Affairs may require the student to provide additional documentation from treating medical professional(s).
 The Vice Provost, Teaching, Learning and Student Success shall inform the student, in writing, whether the application has been approved.